 Carriacou is a great little Island.
 Tyrell Bay is a favourite for visiting yachts as it is very enclosed and sheltered.
 The water is calm - which is important if you are on our yacht Kalimba as you will be sleeping here at anchor.
 Around the bay are a number of restaurants (about 4) and bars (about 5).
 The restaurants are laid back, food ranges from pizzas, local “cuisine” (chicken, fish or meat…maybe a lobster, in season) to French.
 We can recommend Troy’s place, where his Mum does the cooking and you can eat in a private pavilion on the beach.
 The Lambi Queen Bar has a good live band on a Friday night, playing steel drum, often followed by a drumming session then a local disco that goes through most of the night.
 Local people will happily teach you how to twerk… as it’s very unlikely that your twerking skills match theirs (or ever will).
 The capital of Carriacou is Hillsborough, a town that time forgot, plenty of rum shacks, and a great carnival in March.
 We can take the boat around to Hillsborough or else a local bus from Tyrell Bay costs about 30p.

 An Island that is sandy!
 Great snorkelling.
 Thousand, no millions, of fish.

-The Southernmost of St Vincent and the Grenadines, a port of entry to the country.
-We will need to clear customs and immigration…a half hour paperwork exercise.
+The Southernmost of St Vincent and the Grenadines, a port of entry to the country , where we clear customs if coming in from or going out to Grenada.

 Chatham Bay: A quiet bay around the back of Union Island, there are no roads to get to here and no one lives here.
 There are two or three shack type bars on the beach playing good reggae and offering BBQ food.
 One more up market beach bar in a pavilion and it has a swimming pool.
 The beach is excellent and there is good swimming and snorkelling.